DemoMacro/polysearch/README.md

 // - Combines multiple search engines with weighted results
 // - Parallel execution with configurable timeouts
 // - Automatic result deduplication by URL
+// - Source tracking: each result shows which drivers returned it
 // - Fault-tolerant: continues even if some drivers fail
 // - Configurable driver weights and timeouts
 ```